TheDukeDK/devsecops-demo/README.md

 Below is a list of todo's that need to be done before it is considered complete enough to be of use.

-* Need to evaluate what more needs to go into the `initial-deploy.sh` script.
-The purpose of this script is to bootstrap through the different tools API's what cannot be done statically in the containers.
+* Jenkins Configuration as Code(JCasC): Need pre configure credentials for GitLab admin user `root` so we can use this to clone the repository during pipeline runs.

-* Jenkins Configuration as Code(JCasC) needs to pre configure the job which will run and demonstrate the initial DevSecOps CI/CD pipeline.
-The intent is to preconfigure a **seed(JobDSL)** job.
+* Jenkins Configuration as Code(JCasC): Need to pre configure the job which will run and demonstrate the initial DevSecOps CI/CD pipeline.
+The intent is to preconfigure a **seed job(JobDSL)**.
 After initial Jenkins start this seed job will be executed and setup all other jobs and pipelines.

 * The JobDsl script needs to be completed.